 Following extra safety planning, preparation, and equipment to meet public health requirements, the team got stuck into fieldwork just a month after the Tasmanian COVID-19 lockdown.

 “Fortunately, we were able to get water samples, which showed some interesting patterns.
-Some of the lakes had acceptable water quality, while others had high levels of acidity and poor water quality.
-We saw a similar pattern in the groundwaters around the site.”
+Some of the lake had acceptable water quality, while others had high levels of acidity and poor water quality.
+We saw a similar pattern in the groundwater around the site.”

 Olivia is researching how the flow of groundwater through the legacy mine wastes at Endurance is generating and transporting contamination to the downstream environment.